StauroDEV/blumen/README.md

 console.log(`Pin status: ${pin}, CID: ${cid}`)
 ```

-This example demonstrates how to use the "Blumen" API to walk through a directory, prepare your files for upload, upload it to web3.storage, and check the IPFS pinning status.
+This example demonstrates how to use the Blumen API to walk through a directory, prepare your files for upload, upload it to web3.storage, and check the IPFS pinning status.